PauloHFS/paulohfs.github.io/my-brain/machine-learning-and-data-science-course/index.md

 - Sumarization: The model summarizes the data.
 - Sequence discovery: The model finds patterns in the data.
 - Anomaly detection: The model finds outliers in the data.

+### Types of Machine Learning

+- Supervised: The model learns from labeled data.
+- Unsupervised: The model learns from unlabeled data.
+- Reinforcement: The model learns from rewards and punishments.